ExpressiveLabs/utau-handbook/docs/resampler_args_docs.md

  | *tempo* | The tempo of the note to help with pitchbend calculation.
 Always has a ! at the start. | !120 |
  | *pitchbend* | The pitchbend of the note.
 [More about it here.](#the-pitchbend-argument) | [Provided here.](#the-pitchbend-argument) |

-**Tip:** It might be easy to to the consonant velocity calculations as a percentage, but consonant velocity 0 would mean the length of the consonant is 0 in this system.
-The actual calculation for consonant velocity to turn it into a multiplier is $2^{1-\frac{v}{100}}$
+**Tip:** It might be easy to do the consonant velocity calculations as a percentage, but consonant velocity 0 would mean the length of the consonant is 0 in this system.
+The actual calculation for consonant velocity to turn it into a multiplier is $2^{1-\frac{v}{100}}$ with $v$ being the velocity.

 # The Pitchbend Argument
  The pitchbend argument is in a special format that reduces its space in the terminal arguments as Windows command prompt limits the amount of characters in a command to 8191 characters.
 This section is for explaining this format.